If you have enabled the newest version of the Outlook 365 add-in, your tools for choosing and managing aliases have changed.

-- To add a new alias, create a new draft message, from the bottom of the message click on the Bananatag Add-in>Settings > Alias
+- To add a new alias, create a new draft message, from the bottom of the message click to open the add-in and navigate to Settings > Alias

 Aliases can be accessed when sending drafts through the Broadcast window.